academie-de-espee/youth-rapier-rules/rules.md

 ## Responsibilities of Parents/ Legal Guardians
 1. Parents/legal guardians are to understand this is a contact sport and that injuries may occur.
 2. The responsible adult, per 3.8.3.1, is to behave in a courteous and responsible manner at all times.
-3. The parents/legal guardians are urged to become an authorized Youth Rapier Marshal so that they can work closely with their child in this activity.
+3. The parents/legal guardians are urged to become an warranted Youth Rapier Marshal so that they can work closely with their child in this activity.
 4. The parents/legal guardians are responsible for their child's safety, with the Youth Rapier Marshals guiding the armoring/safety process.
 5. The parents/legal guardians are required to read and understand these rules and standards and are to make sure that their child follows them.